iCAS-SJTU/Chip-Like-A-House/for_evaluation/README.md

 ## License

-This subset follows the repository’s MIT License.
-See the root README for acknowledgements and tool references.
+This subset follows the repository’s MIT License (see LICENSE if present).

+## Acknowledgements

+Tools and flows referenced include DREAMPlace and OpenROAD; see the root README for additional credits.